Iqta'

 Individual iqtaʿ holders in Middle Eastern societies had little incentive to provide public goods to the localities assigned to them.
 The overarching theme was state power where the iqtaʿ was revocable and uninheritable.
 Though not an investment in a particular holding of land, the iqtaʿ, as a fiscal device, gave soldiers a vested interest in the regime.

 Iqtadar (person holding iqta) and the Sultan had a mutually dependent relationship.
 There could be three types of Iqtadars.
 First, those who were appointed by the Sultan in fully conquered territories.
-Second, who were appointed in partially conquered territories.
+Second, those who were appointed in partially conquered territories.
 These Iqtadars had to win the territories again, and hence the Sultan's control over them was relatively weaker.
-Third kind of Iqtadars were virtually independent, as they were appointed in unconquered territories.
+The third kind of Iqtadars were virtually independent, as they were appointed in unconquered territories.

 History

-According to Shafiite scholars such as Al-Mawardi postulated in his book Al-Ahkam al-Sultania w'al-Wilayat al-Diniyya, the earliest practice of Iqta rooted in the tradition of the Companions of the Prophet, such as when Muhammad given Iqta' (taxable land) plot for Zubayr who later design the land for his own horse training.
+According to Shafiite scholars such as Al-Mawardi writing in his book Al-Ahkam al-Sultania w'al-Wilayat al-Diniyya, the earliest practice of iqta was rooted in the tradition of the Companions of the Prophet, such as when Muhammad gave Iqta' (taxable land) plot for Zubayr who later design the land for his own horse training.
 20th century Shafiite scholar, Wahbah al-Zuhayli, also highlighted that az-Zubayr ownership were legal per ruling of Shafii.
 Thus, from the view of Shafiite scholars, an unclaimed land property could be freely given by Islamic government to particular individual whom they saw can cultivate and process the land plot so it can became productive land.